Best night vision binoculars 2024: Our top picks to see in the dark

 🔎 Nightfox Swift: A good budget pair of night vision goggles.
 They have limited uses but at a relatively low price point, we can't complain too much. ★★★½

-In our Nightfox Swift review, we noted that these night vision binoculars were so light it's almost disconcerting.
-But once you're used to it, you'll find they're very comfortable to use and easily fit into one hand.
-They can even be mounted to your head, and their weight makes them comfy to use that way for long periods, too.
+Once you're used to it, you'll find they're very comfortable to use and can easily fit into one hand.
+They can even be mounted to your head, and their weight makes them perfectly fine to use that way for long periods, too.

-The 3000mAh rechargeable battery provides approximately three hours of usage.
-The binoculars charge with micro-USB, although we would prefer USB-C charging.
-Additionally, the labels on the five control buttons are challenging to see in the dark, so we recommend familiarizing yourself with the controls before using them at night.
+The 3000mAh rechargeable battery provides approximately three hours of use.
+One thing we would have liked to see is USB-C charging rather than micro-USB, which by now is a bit dated.
+The labels on the five control buttons are also challenging to see in the dark, so we recommend familiarizing yourself with the controls before using them at night.

-We liked the range of settings offered here.
-You can adjust the backlight for a brighter or dimmer image and control the intensity of the infrared beam for a lighter or darker image.
-Just be aware that higher settings might make the infrared beams visible to others.
+We liked the range of settings on offer here.
+You can adjust the backlight for a brighter or dimmer image and control the intensity of the infrared beam for lighter or darker results.
+One thing to be aware of is that higher settings might make the infrared beams visible to others.

 The main drawback we noticed is that the eye guard restricts your peripheral vision, making navigating unfamiliar surroundings challenging.
 However, you could solve this issue by adding an inexpensive fisheye lens to increase your field of view.
-If recording isn't essential for you, this pair provides many features for its price.
+If recording isn't essential for you, this pair of night vision binoculars provides many features at a good price.

 Swipe to scroll horizontally